 What is Masala Puri Chaat?

-- I have used the store-bought deep-fried puri for this recipe which works perfectly alright.
+- I have used the store-bought deep-fried puri or masala puri for this recipe which works perfectly alright.
 However, if you’d rather prepare these deep-fried puri’s at home with a crisp and hard texture, that would make it even better.

 - Use fresh green peas to make the masala.
 If you are using dried peas then you will have to soak it overnight.
 Better yet, use frozen peas just like I did.